Jane Eyre (musical)

 Jane Eyre is a musical drama with music and lyrics by composer-lyricist Paul Gordon and a book by John Caird, based on the 1847 novel by Charlotte Brontë.
 The musical premiered on Broadway in 2000.

+On February 15th, 2026, the musical was part of the Manhattan Concert Production Broadway Series at Lincoln Center’s David Geffen Hall starring Erika Henningsen and Ramin Karimloo.

+30 years on since the original production, the musical will make its long awaited UK premiere, at London's Southwark Playhouse on 28th August 2026.
+John Caird will once again be directing the piece, in a brand new intimate production.
+This has been years in the making, since the album has had a cult following with UK audiences.

 Production history

 A workshop of the musical was performed at Manhattan Theatre Club in 1995.
 The musical had a work-in-progress workshop production in Wichita, Kansas in Autumn 1995 at the Centre Theatre.
 Minor roles and the large ensemble of schoolgirls for the scenes at Brocklehurst's school were cast locally, while the directors brought several members of the principal cast from New York.
 The musical was well received, and a recording of this rendition allowed the creative team and their backers to slowly move the project towards an opening on Broadway.
 The musical had its world premiere at the Royal Alexandra Theatre in Toronto, Ontario, Canada in late 1996.
 The musical then had a pre-Broadway try-out at La Jolla Playhouse, San Diego, California, July 14, 1999 to August 29, 1999.
 The cast had been reduced from 30 in Toronto to 19.

 The musical debuted on Broadway at the Brooks Atkinson Theatre on November 9, 2000, with an official opening on December 10, 2000 and closed on June 10, 2001 after 36 previews and 209 performances.
 Marla Schaffel, who played the title character, won a Drama Desk Award and the Outer Critics Circle Award (in a tie with Christine Ebersole) for her performance.
 The production was directed by John Caird and Scott Schwartz, choreography by Jayne Paterson, set designer by John Napier, costumes by Andreane Neofitou, and lighting by Jules Fisher and Peggy Eisenhauer.
 Days after the Tony Award nominations were announced, a closing date of May 20 was announced.
 Alanis Morissette, a friend of Paul Gordon's, bought $150,000 worth of tickets to the musical and donated them to various charity groups.
 This would allow the show to be open past the Tony Award telecast, although the show closed a week after.